wellle/targets.vim/README.md

 `A, A. A; A: A+ A- A~ A_ A* A/ A| A\`

-Select around a pair of separators.
-This includes both separators and a surrounding whitespace, similar to `a'` and `A(`.
-Supports seeking.
+- Select around a pair of separators.
+- Includes both separators and a surrounding whitespace, similar to `a'` and `A(`.
+- Supports seeking.

 ```
       ...........